England's Queer History Recognised, Recorded and Celebrated

 Walk History - Queer Soho

-In a separate piece of work, Historic England has also created ‘Walk History’, a free walking tour app available on any mobile phone, which guides users through more than 130 years of alternative lifestyles in Soho.
+In a separate piece of work, Historic England has also created ‘Walk History’, a free walking tour which guides users through more than 130 years of alternative lifestyles in Soho.

 The walk visits those hidden and sometimes forgotten places that have kept this iconic area queer, from the late Victorian era to the present day.
 It’s part of a wider series of walks that explore the unique character of places in London that are facing huge change and makes up part of Historic England’s “Keep it London” campaign.